 When you run a sports facility, sports injuries are bound to happen on your premises.
 If you don’t have an official accident report form that all employees know how to access and use, you are inviting legal troubles and missing out on an easy opportunity to improve client relations.

 Err on the side of caution when deciding whether a formal accident report is necessary.
-Broken skin, bruising, and any visible mark warrants a report.
+Overall, broken skin, bruising, and any visible mark warrants a report.
 If the athlete complains or is upset about an injury, fill one out.
 In general, if you think a parent might ask you about the incident later, go ahead and fill one out.

 In general, here are some fields to consider including on your accident report, which should be on official company letterhead: